 Retaliation can also involve other, more subtle actions like spreading false rumors, changing someone’s work schedule to conflict with family responsibilities, making a person’s work more difficult, treating a family member negatively or threatening to report someone’s immigration status.

 Protections against retaliation apply to employees of any employer, employment agency or labor organization covered by EEOC laws.
 Applicants, current employees — full-time, part-time, probationary, seasonal and temporary — as well as former employees are also protected, regardless of citizenship or work authorization status.

 5. Emphasize the consequences of retaliation

 Retaliation allegations can result in negative consequences — serious discipline for individuals who engage in retaliation and fines, legal fees and reputational damage for organizations who ignore retaliation complaints.
 In a recent EEOC case, a medical device manufacturer agreed to pay $240,000 to settle sexual harassment and retaliation charges stemming from a supervisor’s lewd comments and inappropriate touching.
 The EEOC alleged the company failed to take measures to end the harassment, even though female employees complained about the supervisor’s behavior.
 Instead, the company retaliated against one employee by denying her a leave request to care for her son, and transferred another employee to a position where she was exposed to materials to which she was allergic.

-6. Training all managers and supervisors
+6. Training all managers and supervisor

 All supervisory employees need to understand how and when retaliation can occur and how to follow the organization’s anti-retaliation policy and process for documenting retaliation claims.
 Training should also provide guidance to managers on their duty to protect those who have been accused of misconduct and how to avoid interpersonal conflicts related to claims.